slabrant/tiny_timecard/README.md

 - This is created around my workflow and does not have customization options
   - Ctrl + S will save the data to local storage and will not allow downloading the page as normal
   - Adding a new entry will insert the current time as the stop time of the previous entry

-## Known issues
-- The download can potentially have the dates in the wrong order
-- Certain actions will not save the data from the page, such as navigating to a different day
-- Need a delete confirmation alert
-- It's difficult to read entry notes
-- It's time-consuming to clear out a time input
-- Date should be saved in session storage, not local storage
-- Data should be able to be imported

 ## Contact
 Let me know if you have any feedback or suggestions via email: glasstacojar@gmail.com